 Hammersmith & Fulham have been working closely with third sector organisations to identify the level of exploitation taking place in the borough.
+One of these organisations is Stop The Traffik, a charity founded in 2006 as a campaigning coalition to bring an end to human trafficking worldwide.

-STOP THE TRAFFIK have identified 39 cases where the victim/survivor was either recruited or exploited in Hammersmith & Fulham between April 2019 - November 2020.
+Stop The Traffik have identified 39 cases where the victim or survivor was either recruited or exploited in Hammersmith & Fulham between April 2019 and November 2020.
 In addition to this there will be a significant number of people living in the borough who were exploited elsewhere.
-As the STOP THE TRAFFIK data only accounts for the cases known to the partners who share data, the actual numbers of cases are anticipated to be much higher.
+As the Stop The Traffik data only accounts for the cases known to the partners who share data, the actual numbers of cases are anticipated to be much higher.

-This is reflected by Metropolitan Police Service (MPS) data which states that 172 modern slavery offences were submitted by first responder agencies in the borough between August 2019 - July 2020.
-Whilst the offences were recorded in Hammersmith & Fulham it does not mean that the exploitation took place in the borough, however, it shows the level of need for victim/survivor support for people living in the borough.
+This is reflected by Metropolitan Police Service (MPS) data which states that 172 modern slavery offences were submitted by first responder agencies in the borough between August 2019 and July 2020.
+Whilst the offences were recorded in Hammersmith & Fulham it does not mean that the exploitation took place in the borough, however, it shows the level of need for victim and survivor support for people living in the borough.

 The National Referral Mechanism (NRM) also records referrals that were made in Hammersmith & Fulham where the exploitation did not necessarily occur in the borough.
 55 referrals were made to the NRM by Hammersmith & Fulham between January 2018 and September 2020.
-You can see a breakdown of the referrals in the table: